Revcontent acquires Rover for better content recommendation tech

 And while content recommendation services like Taboola and Outbrain aren’t exactly known for recommending high quality journalism, Lemp said technology can make the industry better: “I see a shallow experience.
 I see an experience that’s broken.
 We want to create a better experience. … Technology is the key.”

-Rover CEO Jonathan Siddharth added that he’s particularly excited about the combination of his company’s technology with RevContent’s data.
+Rover CEO Jonathan Siddharth added that he’s particularly excited about the combination of his company’s technology with Revcontent’s data.
 (Revcontent claims to deliver 250 billion content recommendations per month.)
 In fact, Siddharth’s co-founder Vijay Krishnan said they’ve already seen that integrating Revcontent and Rover can improve ad revenue (specifically, eCPMS) by 90 percent.Like Lemp, Siddharth and Krishnan argued that content recommendations will be key to building a viable business model for online journalism — not just as a source of traffic and revenue, but also as valuable data about what users are responding to.

 “For a functioning democracy, you not only need free speech to be permissible by law, you also need free speech to be commercially viable,” Krishnan said.